 No insurance?
 No problem.
 We’re a pay-as-you-go dental service that lets you save up to 50% on dental treatments.
-That means you can get a dental crown for $790 through Flossy – nearly half the national average.
+That means you can get a dental crown much cheaper through Flossy – nearly half the national average.

 Our dentists have been vetted based on a rigorous list of criteria, including experience and knowledge, utilization of modern technology and techniques, and graduate degrees from accredited dental programs.
 So you can rest assured that despite a free membership and zero annual fees, you’re still getting the best quality care possible.

 And if you live in Phoenix, our dentists are waiting to give you the care you need.
 There’s no waiting period, so sign up today and have access to care right away.